wp-plugins/local-market-explorer/readme.txt

 5. Visit each of the API key links and get your API keys.
 After you put in each API key, the data will load for the corresponding modules.

 == Changelog ==

+= 3.0 =
+* Performance has been significantly increased by making all of the external data requests in parallel instead of in series.
+* The modules can now be used on individual pages and posts instead of only on the Local Market Explorer virtual pages.
+* The HTML markup and CSS styling has been significantly pruned so that skinning is easier and so that the default styles work better with many more themes.
+* The admin UI has been significantly enhanced to make it easier to use.
+* A neighborhood module has been added on city pages that links to all the neighborhoods within that city.
+* Support for canonical link tags has been added so that search engines will better index the true URL and won’t see duplicate content within your domain.
+* This version works way better with some of the more obscure WordPress installs as well as with WordPress 3.x.
+* Support for XML sitemaps has been added via the Google XML Sitemaps plugin.
+* Lots of bugs have been fixed relating to data not displaying when it should and blank data displaying when it shouldn’t.
+* More charts and data have been added to a few of the modules.

 = 2.1 =
 * Added option to link to an IDX page per area